Analytic expressions for the steady-state current with finite extended reservoirs: Proportional Coupling

 where we used that the coupling matrix for each $k$ is an outer product in order to take the trace.
 This contains all the $\omega$-dependent factors.
 We can thus do integrations in either the upper or lower half-plane depending on the functions in the integrand.
 For instance, $g_{k}^{r} \bG^r$ can be integrated in the upper half-plane giving zero (the retarded functions are analytic there) and $g_{k}^{r} \bG^a$ can be integrated in the lower half-plane since we do not know necessarily where the poles of $\bG^a$ are (but they are all in the upper half-plane).
 The $\omega$ integral in Eq.~\eqref{eq:CurrPC} thus gives

 This derivation demonstrates that this is a very general equation.
 It assumes proportional coupling and Markovian relaxation but otherwise applies to many-body or non-interacting systems and homogeneous or inhomogeneous relaxation.
-For non-Markovian relaxation, one has to work with Eq.~\eqref{eq:Curre_NM_PC} instead.
+For non-Markovian relaxation, one has to work with Eq.~\eqref{eq:Curre_NM_PC} instead since the Fermi-Dirac distribution depends on the integration variable.
 Equation~\eqref{eq:GenCurr_PC} is the same as Eq.~\eqref{eq:GenCurr_PC_Sum} in the summary, Sec.~\ref{sec:Summary}.

 The derivation, though, also demonstrates why a successful analytic calculation results: To obtain the current, one need only to deal with various retarded and advanced Green's functions.
 These have analytic properties that, e.g., the lesser Green's function does not.
-Hence, this is why we conjecture that Eq.~\eqref{eq:GenCurr_PC} is the most general result of its form.
+Hence, this is why we conjecture that Eq.~\eqref{eq:GenCurr_PC} is the most general result of its form for isomodal relaxation.